vicsz/cloud-lab/README.md

 ./gradlew test
 ```

+Note: RestTemplate and TestRestTemplate are the conventional ways for invoking / and testing HTTP/Rest calls.

 ## 2 - WebApplication on PCF
-### 2.1 - Login into the PCF instance that you are using if required
+### 2.1 - Login into the PCF instance that you are using (if required)

 ```sh
 cf login -a ENTER_API_URL_HERE
 ```

 Enter your Username and Password.

 ### 2.2 - Deploy your application to PCF

 ```sh
 cf push cloud-lab -p build/libs/cloud-lab-0.0.1-SNAPSHOT.jar
 ```

+This will automatically create a new application in your default PCF development space, with the specific jar artifact deployed.

+Note that PCF will automatically detect that this is a Java application, and use the appropriate *BuildPack*.

-### 2.3 - Login into the PCF portal.
+### 2.3 - Login into the PCF portal to view your newly deployed / created application

 If you are using Pivotal Web Services, the portal is at: